nchocholova/english-for-designers/03-case-studies/Project2.md

 - Game-inspired learning journeys
 - Tap feedback animations, reward mechanics
 - Dashboard for grown-ups (with just enough charts)
 - Voice and tone guide that speaks kid but earns adult trust

+But we didn’t stop at kids.
+Parents and teachers got a supportive web dashboard, built to track progress, unlock extras, and bridge the home–school gap.